HewlettPackard/oneview-sdk-ruby/README.md

 The OneView SDK provides a Ruby library to easily interact with HPE OneView and Image Streamer APIs.
 The Ruby SDK enables developers to easily build integrations and scalable solutions with HPE OneView and Image Streamer.

+Check out [this video](https://www.youtube.com/watch?v=n_E9Besi4jc) to help get started using this library and see what it is capable of.

 ## Installation
 - Require the gem in your Gemfile: